-It is our understanding that the City requires a Retail Water and Sewer Rate Study Analysis and Report.
+During the last Retail Water Rate Study, report issued September 20, 2019, the City implemented a 5-year rate plan which requires an annual update of water and sewer rates and charges.
 The Retail Water and Sewer Rate Study Analysis and Report will include an evaluation of the projected revenues and expenses of the water and sewer enterprise fund and will result in an updated financial plan for the water and sewer utility.
 The updated financial plan will then be used to develop a schedule of updated monthly water and sewer rates and charges which will support the utility financial plan while being sensitive to customer impact for utility customers - within the confines of standard rate-making practice and the management goals of the water and sewer utility.

-The Retail Water and Sewer Rate Study Analysis and Report will result in an updated schedule of monthly fixed and flow-based retail water and sewer rates.
+The Retail Water and Sewer Rate Study Analysis and Report will result in an updated schedule of monthly retail water and sewer rates for FY 2021.
 However, the Retail Rate Study Analysis and Report will specifically exclude the development of bulk/wholesale water/sewer rates, miscellaneous charges, industrial pretreatment charges, reuse rates and reserve capacity charges.
 The overall financial plan of the water and sewer utility will incorporate projected revenue from these sources, however, as this is part of the City's revenue stream.
 Proposed tasks for the Retail Rate Study Analysis and Report are presented in the pages which follow and are as follows: